What I have learned as a parent

-On Father’s Day a couple years ago, I starting writing down an account of what I thought I had learned from being a parent of two girls– practical tips and perspective, how I framed the project of parenting as well as what I’ve learned to shoot for (with mixed results).
+On Father’s Day a couple years ago, I starting writing down an account of what I thought I had learned from the earlier part of parenting two children– practical tips and perspective.
+I wanted to summarize how I came to frame the project of parenting as well as recount what I had learned to shoot for (with mixed results).

 This site is not a comprehensive how-to of parenting nor will you find any original ideas.
-I’ve picked up most of this from others much better at this parenting thing from teachers, other parents and my parents.
+I’m no expert.
+I’ve picked up most of this from others who seemed much better at this parenting thing- teachers, other parents and my parents.

 I’ve come to see that raising children is perhaps the best way to improve our world and our future.
-Kids are a beacon of hope and perhaps the best reason for optimism.
+Kids are a beacon of hope and perhaps the best reason for us grown ups to muster some optimism, something kids very much need as well.
 Children humanize us grown ups and give us perhaps the best incentive to grow and to let our better self shine.

-Here’s what I think I’ve learned as a parent of younger kids (mostly pre-teen parenting), in no particular order.
+What follows is what I’ve learned as a parent of younger kids (mostly pre-teen parenting), in no particular order.

 ———————————–

-When interviewing prospective pediatricians, try to find one with an on-site x-ray and lab, that way, you don’t have to wait for blood/urine tests or go to another facility to X-ray a possibly broken bone.
+When interviewing prospective pediatricians, try to find one with an on-site x-ray and lab, that way, you don’t have to wait for blood/urine tests or go to another facility to X-ray a possibly broken bone or determine an illness test.

 Regular adequate sleep is as important as food and should be a top priority.
 This is especially true in infancy and early childhood.
-Sleep solves many behavioral problems, sharpens the mind, strengthens health.
+Sleep solves many behavioral problems, sharpens the mind, and is the foundation of health.
 The importance of good sleep patterns (for everyone) cannot be overstated.
-For us, “Health Sleep Habits, Happy Child” by Weisbluth was a life-saver.
+For us, “Health Sleep Habits, Happy Child” by Weisbluth was a life-saver for us.

 What are you actually saying?
+Often, how you say something is much more important and impactful than the mere words.
 Babies and children are masters at reading subtext from the very start.
 Almost like a dog, a child can read what you are saying, even if they don’t actually understand your words.
 Or even if you don’t actually understand the subtext of your words.

 Flu/vomiting: Have a child sleep on layers of clean towels if vomiting or ill.
 That way, instead of having to change the sheets after every barf, you just peel off the top soiled towel and you have a clean one underneath.